 Learning with Oldknow's Legacy

-We are developing a schools programme based around the life of Industrialist Samuel Oldknow (1756 - 1828).
-It will offer opportunities to deliver maths, english, geography and science, as well as local history.
+We have developed a schools programme based around the life of Industrialist Samuel Oldknow (1756 - 1828).
+It offers opportunities to deliver maths, english, geography and science, as well as local history.

 Our aim is to provide you and your pupils with high quality learning opportunities and resources, linked to the National Curriculum, which will save you time and engage your pupils.